 - Season the meat/veggie mixture with salt & pepper & cook until the meat is no longer red but not fully cooked.

-- Lower heat to low & simmer UNCOVERED for about 40-45 minutes until the sauce reduces & thickens.
+- Lower heat to low & simmer UNCOVERED for about 30-40 minutes or until the sauce reduces & thickens.

 - Turn off the heat.
 Add the parmesan cheese, stirr to dissolve well then adjust the salt/pepper seasoning.